 THE PURPOSE of this contest is to test the knowledge of the delegates in various areas of owning and raising sheep.
-Rules may change at the discretion of the Committee.
+Changes to the rules may be made at the discretion of the committee.

 - 1. Teams Each State will select four delegates to be their state's Quiz Bowl team.
 Should a state have fewer delegates than required for a team, those delegates may solicit delegates from other states to fill out a team.
 Team members must be participating fully in The New England 4-H Sheep Show as stated in the General Rules.
 Each team must designate a challenger who may be either a delegate or chaperone from their state. - 2.
 Rounds of Play Each state will participate in two rounds of play.
 Rounds may be modified at the discretion of the committee.
 Teams will draw for numbers just prior to the start of the game.
 The Rounds will be broken down as follows: